Southampton County, Virginia: History

 In the early 17th century, the explorer Captain John Smith founded the settlement of Jamestown; in the next decades of the colony's history, Jamestown settlers explored and began settling the regions adjacent to Hampton Roads.
 The Virginia Colony was divided into eight shires (or counties) with a total population of approximately 5,000 inhabitants in 1634.
 Most of Southampton County was originally part of Warrosquyoake Shire.
 The shires were soon to be called counties.
 In 1637 Warrosquyoake Shire was renamed Isle of Wight County.

 In 1749, the portion of Isle of Wight County west of the Blackwater River was organized as Southampton County.
 Later, part of Nansemond County, which is now the Independent City of Suffolk, was added to Southampton County.
 This area was cultivated for tobacco and later for mixed crops, dependent on the labor of enslaved African Americans after a relatively short period when many white indentured servants came to the colony.

+Episodes of the slave revolt led by Nat Turner against their masters in Virginia in 1831.

-In August 1831, an enslaved preacher named Nat Turner led a slave rebellion in Southampton County against local white residents, killing about 60 people (mainly women and children).
-The rebellion was crushed, and Turner and his rebels were tried, convicted, and executed.
+In August 1831, an enslaved preacher named Nat Turner led a slave rebellion in Southampton County against local white residents, killing about 60 people.
+The rebellion ended, and Turner and his rebels were tried, convicted, and executed.
 Meanwhile, white mobs had seized and lynched nearly 200 black residents of Southampton County, most of them enslaved.

 Southampton County may have been named by Virginian settlers for Southampton, a major port city in Hampshire.
-Alternatively, it may have been named for Henry Wriothesley, one of the founders of the Virginia Company.
+Alternatively, it may have been named for Henry Wriothesley, the earl of Southampton, who was one of the founders of the Virginia Company.